 Akhenaten Biography – Family, Reign, Achievements & Facts

 His brother’s death paved the way for Akhenaten to become heir to the throne of Egypt.
-It’s been claimed that he learnt the ropes of kingship by serving as co-regent in his father’s later rule.
+It’s been claimed that he learnt the ropes of kingship by serving as co-regent in his father’s final few years on the throne.

 Following the death of Amenhotep III, his oldest son Akhenaten was crowned pharaoh of Egypt around 1353 BCE.
 He went by the name of Amenhotep IV, a reference to the immense adulation he and his father paid to the sun god Amun (Amen).